rubocop/ruby-style-guide/code_review_guide.md

 * Keep code maintanable
 * Maintain code style
 * Keep good test coverage
-* Ensure code is commented, so a new person can understand the logic
+* Ensure code is documented (should be undestandable by a person new to the codebase)

 #Roles